isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-pros-and-cons-of-using-glue-traps-for-mice.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Pros and Cons of Using Glue Traps for Mice
-$12025-05-19T00:00:00+00:00
 categories:
 - Guide
 - Rats
 tags: []
 slug: /pros-and-cons-of-using-glue-traps-for-mice/
-$12025-05-19T00:00:00+03:00
 ---

 Glue traps are a common and reliable way of
 [getting rid of mice](https://entomology.ca.uky.edu/ef617) in houses and offices.
 - A glue trap is a plastic tray or a compact cardboard with a sticky surface that holds pests once they come into contact with the glue.
-**But what are the pros and cons of using glue traps for mice? ** *Pros: easy to use, cheap to purchase, provide quick results, non- toxic, best for tight locations, and easy to dispose of the dead mouse. *
+**But what are the pros and cons of using glue traps for mice?Â ** *Pros: easy to use, cheap to purchase, provide quick results, non- toxic, best for tight locations, and easy to dispose of the dead mouse. *
-*Cons: no effective results in extremes temperatures, some people consider it as a brutal act, pets and children can get stuck, requires frequent check-ups, and are easily damaged by dust and moisture. *
+*Cons: no effective results in extremes temperatures, some people consider it as a brutal act, pets and children can get stuck, requires frequent check-ups, and are easily damaged by dust and moisture.Â *
 Related:
 [Outdoor Rat Traps](https://pestpolicy.com/best-outdoor-rat-traps/)
 ## A) The Pros of Using Glue Traps for Mice